ytakefuji/bash-shell/README.md

 Hints:
 A. $ head -1

 B. $ tr -cd ,  or $ awk -F ',' '{print NF-1}'

 C. $ wc -c

-5. Show only mounted column from result of df:
+5. Show only "Mounted on" column from result of df:
 <pre>
 $ df
 Filesystem     1K-blocks      Used Available Use% Mounted on